Hilary Minc

-Hilary Minc (24 August 1905, Kazimierz Dolny – 26 November 1974, Warsaw) was a Polish economist and communist politician prominent in Stalinist Poland.
+Hilary Minc (24 August 1905 – 26 November 1974) was a Polish economist and communist politician prominent during Stalinist Poland.

 Minc was born into a middle class Jewish family; his parents were Oskar Minc and Stefania née Fajersztajn.
 In 1921 Minc joined the Communist Party of Poland, which was later eliminated by the Comintern before World War II.
 He studied law and economics in Poland and France, where he obtained a doctorate before being expelled by the authorities in 1928.

 During World War II he was exiled in the Soviet Union, where he participated in the founding and activities of the Union of Polish Patriots.
 As an officer in the Polish People's Army, he fought on the Eastern Front and received military decorations, including the Virtuti Militari.
 Between 1944 and 1956, he was a member of the Politburo of the Polish Workers' Party (PPR) and then the Polish United Workers' Party (PZPR).